Author: Dr. Athanasios Pallis

 Once in place, a port governance model can be reevaluated and subject to realignments.
 Governance models are revisited to fix any misalignment in the framework or fit changing economic circumstances.
 Another reason is to incorporate feedback from the port or its regulators as the reforms unfold in practice.
 Two conclusions can be drawn from the examination of port governance models in place around the world.
 First, combining inputs does not always result in a fit of the objectives based on optimal performance.
 Second, while governments may have had the best intentions in establishing a more commercialized footing for port operations, port governance reforms have not always delivered the full benefits sought.

 Linking outcomes to objectives enables a feedback mechanism for the next cycle of port governance review.
 The process of evaluating port performance begins by understanding the objectives of both the port reform process and the configuration of objectives carried by the port authority.
 The full consideration of efficiency and effectiveness performance can be used to inform future port reform decisions.
 When all stakeholders are satisfied with the outcomes, there is little impetus to move further.
 If, on the other hand, some stakeholders are dissatisfied with the outcomes, governance objectives have not been met.
-This incites changes to the imposed port governance model, how the PA configures itself in response to the imposed model (and accompanying regulation), or the management team.
-Governments can also be tempted to intervene if they are not pleased with the performance.
-In the same line, stakeholders can lobby governments if they are dissatisfied, and port users can stop using the facilities.
+This prompts changes to the imposed port governance model, how the PA configures itself in response to the imposed model (and accompanying regulation), or to the management team.
+Governments can also be tempted to intervene if they are not pleased with performance.
+In the same way, stakeholders can lobby governments if they are dissatisfied, and port users can stop using the facilities.

 2. Towards Modern Port Governance